-- 1. Culinary students are allowed to get their two year degree on the way to their baccalaureate degree.
-The associate degree is sometimes helpful when the students are competing with students from two-year colleges for an internship.
+- 1. The Chef John Folse Culinary Institute offers one associate degree in Culinary Arts.
+The courses apply directly to the baccalaureate degree in Culinary Arts.
+The associate degree is sometimes helpful when the Nicholls students are competing with students from two-year colleges for an internship.
 It would be cost prohibitive for Fletcher to offer this program given the infrastructure needs, including kitchens, equipment, Bistro facilities, and faculty.
 Furthermore, this program is heavily supported by donations and fund raising efforts.
-The associate is provided at no additional cost by Nicholls since all courses are also a part of the baccalaureate program. - 2.
-Petroleum Services department currently offers two associate degrees, one in Petroleum Services and one in Safety Technology.
-The courses apply directly to the baccalaureate degree in Petroleum Services.
-Since most of the students in the program are currently employed in the industry, the associate is usually a stepping stone to the baccalaureate degree.
-Flexible delivery of instruction, including seven on/seven off classes, allows the students with oil field schedules the opportunity to obtain their degree.
+The associate degree is provided at no additional cost by Nicholls since all courses are also a part of the baccalaureate program. - 2.
+The Petroleum Engineering Technology and Safety Management department offers two associate degrees, one in Petroleum Services and one in Safety Technology.
+The courses in both programs apply directly to the baccalaureate degree in Petroleum Services.
+Since many of the students in the program are currently employed in the industry, the associate degree is usually a stepping stone to the baccalaureate degree.
+Flexible delivery of instruction allows students with both 7-and-7 and 14-and-14 oil field schedules the opportunity to obtain their degreex.
 Because of the nature of the work and the program, the associate degree gives them a credential to be achieved at the midpoint of the program.
-Fletcher's program has a focus on deep water activities but does not currently have the technology infrastructure to offer distance education learning and traditional classes to meet the industry schedule. - 3.
+Fletcher's program has a focus on deep water activities but does not currently have the technology infrastructure to offer distance education learning and the course scheduling flexibility to accommodate the oil industry crew change rotation. - 3.
 The Associate degree program in Child Development and Preschool Management prepares graduates to teach in a child care center, teach in a Head Start setting, serve as a paraprofessional teacher in the public school system, and own/direct a licensed child care facility.
 Thus the program serves an important work force development role for the region served by Nicholls State University.
 The Associate degree program is an integral component of Nicholls' two-plus-two program leading to a Bachelors degree in the Birth to Five/Early Interventionist Education program.
 All course work completed towards earning the Associate degree may be used towards a Bachelors degree at Nicholls.
 The University provides building facilities and recently expended approximately \$87,000 renovating our Generations Teaching Generations (GTG) day care and preschool facilities.
 The GTG center is fully licensed by the State of Louisiana to provide day care and preschool services.
 Recreating comparable facilities and hiring appropriately trained staff in order to meet current State licensure requirements in another higher education setting would create significant costs to that institution.